This post may contain affiliate links. Please read my disclosure policy.

 - A good sugar cookie recipe is one that you can depend on each and every time you make it.
 No matter which cookie cutter you use, these sugar cookies will hold their shape.
 You don’t have to worry if the design is intricate or detailed, you’re going to love the results.

 - In addition to the rich creamy butter, our recipe calls for one ounce of cream cheese.
-This adds a nice tang to the flavor and helps perfect the texture of our sugar cookies.
+This adds a nice tang to the flavor and helps create the perfect texture of our sugar cookies.

 - Finally, the best test for a good sugar cookie is to taste before decorating or icing.
 These cookies are great eaten plain and unadorned.